kormang/kormang.github.io/_posts/2024-09-05-two-approaches-to-generalization.md

 }
 ```

 Imagine that we want to make the `updateProducts` function more generalized.
-Sometimes, we might want to assign a seller object to a product object, but not always.
+Sometimes, we might want to assign a seller object to a product object, but not always (assume that we receive product object from backend without seller object as their attribute).
 Therefore, we want to reuse the function while adding this additional functionality.

 ```typescript
 async function updateProducts(seller: Seller, assignSeller: boolean) {